Agoric/documentation/main/ertp/api/issuer.md

 - Returns: `{Array <Payment>}`

 Split a single `payment` into two new `payments`, A and B, according to `paymentAmountA`.
-For example, if the `payment` is for 10 quatloos, and `paymentAmountA` is 3 quatloos, it returns an array of two `payments` with balances of 3 quatloos and 7 quatloos.
+For example, if the `payment` is for 10 Quatloos, and `paymentAmountA` is 3 Quatloos, it returns an array of two `payments` with balances of 3 Quatloos and 7 Quatloos.

 The original `payment` is burned.
 If the original `payment` is a `promise`, the operation proceeds after the `promise` resolves.